catseye/Apple-Befunge/README.markdown

 Implementations
 ---------------

-The distribution contains an Apple disk image, formatted with _ESDOS ][_.
+The distribution contains an Apple disk image, formatted with _ESDOS ][_, in the `disk` subdirectory.
 It contains:

 * a full visual debugger/editor for Apple Befunge called `APPLE BEFUNGE EDITOR`; and